 Checklist for Employers During an Employee Resignation Period

-Acknowledge the Resignation
+1. Acknowledge the resignation

+Promptly acknowledge the resignation in writing, but don’t stop there.
+In Ontario, compliance with the Employment Standards Act is the bare minimum.
 Upon receiving an employee’s resignation, promptly acknowledge it in writing and confirm the resignation date.
 This will help establish clear communication and ensure both parties are on the same page regarding the employee’s departure.

 Refer to the employment agreement or relevant policies to determine the required notice period for resignations.
 In Ontario, the Employment Standards Act sets a minimum notice period based on an employee’s length of service.
 Ensure compliance with these requirements.

-Communicate with the Employee
+3. Communicate with the employee

 Schedule a meeting or have a conversation with the resigning employee to discuss their reasons for leaving, any transition requirements, and their intentions regarding handing over responsibilities.
 This allows for a smooth transition and helps you plan accordingly.

-In some cases, you may way to present an employee with a counteroffer in hopes of keeping them.
+In some cases, you may want to present an employee with a counteroffer in hopes of keeping them.
 Evaluate the situation.
 If you want to, prepare the counteroffer and present it to the employee.
 If they decline, continue with the resignation process.

 Consider offering the resigning employee an opportunity to participate in an exit interview.
 This can provide valuable feedback on their experiences within the company and help identify areas for improvement.